lzdh/DDRCCA_HCP1200release/README.md

 ## This repository stores the source code for paper 'Improved Interpretability of Brain-Behavior CCA with Domain-driven Dimension Reduction'.
-* /scr/matlab/ stores the Matblab source code mainly used to process HCP 500 release
+* /scr/matlab/ stores the matblab codes used to analysis the data and produce the results reported in the paper.
-* /scr/python stores the jupyter notebook and python code used to analyse HCP 1200 release
+* /scr/brain-vis/ stores the matlab and python codes used to visualise brain volumes.